JuliaLang/julia/stdlib/Test/docs/src/index.md

 ```

 In the event that a nested test set has no failures, as happened here, it will be hidden in the
-summary.
+summary, unless the `verbose=true` option is passed.
 If we do have a test failure, only the details for the failed test sets will be shown:

 ```julia-repl
 julia> @testset "Foo Tests" begin